Amateur Radio Station M0BLF (also licensed as W0BLF in the USA)

 DXpeditions are trips radio amateurs go on to visit rare or obscure places, so that other people can contact the destination.

-I have been on many DXpeditions, including most recently to Montserrat as VP2MUW and before that St. Pierre et Miquelon (FP/M0BLF), Svalbard (JW/M0BLF), Iceland (TF/M0BLF), Bermuda (VP9/M0BLF) and Ascension Island (ZD8UW).
+I have been on many DXpeditions, including most recently to UK SBA as ZC4UW and before that Monterrat (VP2MUW), St. Pierre et Miquelon (FP/M0BLF), Svalbard (JW/M0BLF), Iceland (TF/M0BLF), Bermuda (VP9/M0BLF) and Ascension Island (ZD8UW).
 Each year I also join the Camb-Hams on their more local DXpedition within the British Isles.

 Latest blog post: The VP2MUW DXpedition – Montserrat 2018 (25 November 2018)